-Learning Outcome 2: Communicate an original idea for a moving image production.
-Knowledge Criteria Comprehension Criteria Application Criteria Assessment Assessment Assessment Assessment Assessment Assessment Assessment Assessment Assessment Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) K-4.
+Learning Outco Learning Outcome 2: Communicate an original idea for a moving image production.
+Knowledge Criteria nprehension Crit eria A Application Criteria Assessment Assessme ent Assessment Assessment Assessment Assessment Assessment Assessment Assessment Criteria (MQF 1) Criteria (MC QF 2) Criteria (MQF 3) Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) K-4.
 Name the different tools needed to present an original idea for a moving image production.
 K-4.
-Outline the different considerations when preparing for a presentation.
-K-4.
-Describe the importance of presenting an idea for a moving image production.
-C-1.
+Outline different consideratio when prepa for a presentation the importance of presenting an idea for a moving image C-1.
 Outline narrative stages required to produce an original idea for a moving C-1.
 Describe techniques required for the development of a narrative for a moving C-1.
 Discuss the purposes of different narrative structures for a moving image K-5.
 List the main phases involved in a moving image production.
 K-5.
-Outline the main purpose of each moving image phase.
-K-5.
-Describe the process required to complete each phase involved in a moving image production. image production.
+Outlin the main purpose of each movin image pha required to complete each phase ng involved in a image production.
 C-2.
 Describe the main phases image production.
 C-2.
 Discuss how the main production.
 C-2.
 Analyse A-1.
 Develop an original idea for a moving image production.
 A-1.
 Develop a presentation to pitch a moving image production.
 A-1.
 Pitch an original idea for a moving image production.
 K-6.
 List roles involved in a moving image production.
 K-6.
-Outline the responsibilities involved in a moving image production.
-K-6.
-Describe the main competences needed by professionals to produce a moving image production. and roles required to produce your own moving image production from concept to screen. phases and roles may influence the production value and quality of your own moving image. your own performance on your own pitch of an original idea for a moving image production.
+Outline responsibilit involved in moving ima production. ties a needed by professionals to and roles required to produce your own moving image production from concept to screen. phases and roles may influence the production value and quality of your own moving image. your own performance on your own pitch of an original idea for a moving image production.

-Preparatory building blocks for a moving image production
+Subject Focus: Preparatory building blocks for a moving image production Learning Outcome 3: Compile the preparatory building blocks required to complete a moving image production.
+Knowledge Criteria Comprehension Criteria Application Criteria

-Learning Outcome 3: Compile the preparatory b building blocks req uired to complete a moving image pro duction.
-Knowledge Criteria Comprehension Criteria Application Criteria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2 Assessment 2) Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-7.
+Kilowieuge enteria inprenension ente ~ Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-7.
 List the sections required to complete a production folder.
 K-7.
 Outline the purposes of a production folder.
 K-7.
 Describe how the sections of a production folder add value to a final moving image production.
 C-3.
 Outline team roles that are present whilst working in a C-3.
-Describe the strengths and weaknesses of C-3.
+Describe the strengths and weaknesses of team roles C-3.
 Explain why awareness of team role dynamics is A-2.
 Create the sections A-2.
-Collect the information required to A-2.
+Collect the information required to complete the A-2.
 Compile the information required to effectively K-8.
 List hazards that can be present when producing a moving image production.
 K-8.
-Outline the risks that may emerge from hazards whilst producing a moving imag production. of conducting a risk assessment effectively for group during the development of a moving image production. team roles whilst developing a moving image production. important whilst developing moving image production. required for your production folder. complete the sections of a production folder. complete the sections of a production folder.
+Outline the risks that may emerge from hazards whilst producing a moving image production.
+K-8.
+Describe the importance of conducting a risk assessment effectively for a moving image production. group during the development of a moving image production. whilst developing a moving image production. important whilst developing moving image production. required for your production folder. sections of a production folder. complete the sections of a production folder.